 Walking through Mungo National Park is like being on another planet and something you won’t forget.
 The park is part of the UNESCO World Heritage-listed Willandra Lakes Region.

 You can visit Mungo National Park alone, but the roads are unsealed, so a 4 wheel drive recommended.
-Visitors must only walk on boardwalks built over the sand dunes to protect the environment.
+Visitors must only walk on boardwalks built over the dunes to protect the environment.
 Only those accompanied by an Aboriginal guide can go off the official boardwalk.
 A guided tour is a great option.

 Getting to Mungo National Park – Mungo is a long way from anywhere!
 It is 875km west of Sydney, 110 kilometres (68 mi) north-east of Mildura, and 583km from Melbourne.
 Most people combine a visit with a stop in Broken Hill or Mildura or both!

 Contributed by Leah Mecki from Kid Bucketlist

 If you don’t have transport you might like to consider a multi day outback tour

 The Three Sisters, a rock formation of eroded sandstone, is perhaps one of the best-known landmarks in New South Wales.
 While many people recognise the Three Sisters, very few know their individual names.
 The tallest at 922m is Meehni, followed by Wimlah at 918m, and the little sister Gunnedoo coming in at 906m.

 The cliffs of the Jameson Valley formed around 200 million years ago and are a result of volcanic activity.
 The area is a spiritual place for Aboriginal groups the Gundungurra, Darug, Wiradjuri and Tharawal.